scriptnull/vishnubharathi.codes/source/_posts/cuelang.md

 tags: ["programming"]
 ---

 When I was working on [this project](https://hasura.io/blog/what-we-learnt-by-migrating-from-circleci-to-buildkite) at work, I wished to take a closer look at CUE.
 It seemed like a candidate for the project that we were undertaking (defining CI configs).
-But we didn't endup choosing it at that time.
-We ended up using golang for writing our CI config - reasons: turing completeness, familiarty for the team, good tooling, easy for other teams to understand, and a great deal of support from the compiler.
+But we didn't end up choosing it at that time.
+We ended up using golang for writing our CI config - reasons: Turing completeness, familiarity for the team, good tooling, ease for other teams to understand, and a great deal of support from the compiler.

 But tonight, I would like to take a closer look at CUE.
 The main reason for my curiosity is the recently released [dagger](https://dagger.io) project.
 CUE seems to be at the center of this project.
 I hope I could understand the reason for that preference during my exploration here.